 What is Renters Insurance?

 Renters insurance is a policy tailored to the needs of people who lease their homes instead of buy them.
 Some landlords require it, but we recommend purchasing it even if yours does not.
-Renters policies are typically sold as stand-alone coverage, which you can shop and compare through your local independent agent, Frank Isadore.
+Renters policies are typically sold as a stand-alone coverage, which you can shop and compare through your local independent agent, Frank Isadore.
 Although average monthly premiums are less than the cost of going out to dinner, renters insurance can actually save you thousands of dollars in the event of a loss or financial liability, such as a fire or lawsuit.

-In general, your standard renters insurance policy will protect your personal belongings, your financial responsibility, and your costs to relocate after a loss event.
-Although the types of perils and hazards covered by renters policies can vary, it is not uncommon to have coverage for things like fire, smoke, lightning, theft, and vandalism.
+In general, your standard renter’s insurance policy will protect your personal belongings, your financial responsibility, and your costs to relocate after a loss event.
+Although the types of perils and hazards covered by renters policies can vary, it is not uncommon to have coverage for things like fire, smoke, lightening, theft, and vandalism.
 At AFI Insurance, we can help you better understand the differences in your coverage options and answer any questions you may have about your policy long after you purchase it.

 Types of Renters Insurance Coverage